visit-dav/visit/src/doc/cli_manual/functions.rst

 name : string
     The name of a named selection.
-(This should have been previously createdwith a CreateNamedSelection call.)
+(This should have been previously created with a CreateNamedSelection call.)

 return type : CLI_return_t
     The ApplyNamedSelection function returns 1 for success and 0 for failure.